Bierocks are soft rolls stuffed with ground beef, cabbage and onions. This recipe kicks things up a notch with sauerkraut and gruyère.

 Bierocks, if you’ve never heard of them, are the unofficial food of the Volga Germans (ethnic Germans who lived in isolation in Russia for 150 years).
 They’re also popular in the Midwest, where they are referred to as Runzas.

-WATCH OUR SHORT VIDEO ON INSTA!
+WATCH OUR VIDEO ON THE GRAM!

 PREFERRED INGREDIENTS FOR BIEROCKS: